Position

 How to earn more as a Customs Entry Writer?

-Here are five factors that can help increase earnings as a Customs Entry Writer:
+Here are some factors that can help boost earnings:

 How's the job market for a Customs Entry Writer in the US?